dan-fritchman/Thesis/content.md

 \setkeys{Gin}{width=.75\linewidth}
 ![schematic-dvbe](./fig/schematic-dvbe.jpg "Example SVG Schematic")

-SVG's capacity for semi-custom structure and metadata allows for a natural place to embed each schematic's cicuit content.
+SVG's capacity for semi-custom structure and metadata allows for a natural place to embed each schematic's circuit content.
 Perhaps more important, embedding within a widely supported general-purpose image format means that schematics are readable (as pictures) by essentially any modern web browser or operating system.
 Popular sharing and development platforms such as GitHub and GitLab render SVG natively, and therefore display Hdl21 schematics natively in their web interfaces.

 \setkeys{Gin}{width=\linewidth}
 ![schematic-github](./fig/schematic-github.png "SVG Schematic Rendered by the Web Interface of Popular Software Sharing Platform github.com")